How Managed Print is changing

 Personally, I like a Mocha.
 Although sometimes, an Espresso is just what I need.
 Having said that, give me a Spiced Pumpkin Latte with double whipped cream and I’ll drink it any day of the week.

 How we want to see print output today is very much like our coffee habits.
 In the past, and for some people now, print is ‘straight to the point’, basic information laid out on a page; an Americano, if you will.
 With others, you need to drive a point across.
 Maybe it’s a rent statement you need to alert people to take action on (an Espresso) or maybe you need to send something more personal, like my Pumpkin Latte, which may include a more tailored message.

 The bottom-line is that not everyone just wants the standard cup of coffee anymore.
 We all want and need different kinds of content which is personalised and relevant to us.
 The challenge of responding to the different variations of print is something companies will struggle to do through their old fleet of in-house printers.
-Organisations need to invest in new print technology or use the expertise of a Strategic Document Outsourcing partner, who has the flexibility and capacity to provide the real-time variable data print needed.
+Organisations need to invest in new print technology or use the expertise of a document automation partner, who has the flexibility and capacity to provide the real-time variable data print needed.

 Managing the print output

 Your current fleet of hardware will also come under pressure when attempting to deliver same day output.
 Printing on demand in our hectic world of communication has become a necessity.
 By analysing your printer fleet, you’ll potentially optimise per page costs and route content to the most efficient hardware.
 But how do you respond instantly when you need to make a hundred different cups of coffee today?
 It’s the reason organisations are turning to print partners to accurately print and mail documents: opting for a trip to Costa coffee, rather than popping the office kettle on!